 - Restart your computer and see if iaStorA.sys issue has been fixed.
 If yes, then congrats!
 But if the issue remains, you should try Fix 2, below.

 This problem may also occur if you have the wrong or outdated IRST drivers on your computer.
 So you should update the IRST drivers to see if it fixes the problem.
 If you don’t have the time, patience or computer skills to update your drivers manually, you can, instead, do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.
 Driver Easy handles it all.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

-That’s it – two easy ways to help you get rid of the nasty blue screen of death (iaStorA.sys failed) problem.
+That’s it – three ways to help you get rid of the nasty blue screen of death (iaStorA.sys failed) problem.
 Hope the article serves its purpose and feel free to drop us a comment below if you have any further questions or ideas to share with us. 🙂